multirobot-use/mission_planner/README.md

 ## Installation

-To install the repositories correctly, you have to follow the next steps:
+This software has been developed on Ubuntu 20.04 with ROS Noetic.
+To install the repository correctly, you have to follow the next steps:

 0.1.
 ROS Noetic installation